Home Articles

 🚫 Complicated Synchronisation - Dispatch groups, semaphores, and complex logic to coordinate tasks.

-🚫 Unreadable Asynchronous Code - Hard-to-follow, deeply nested code paths.
+🚫 Unreadable Asynchronous Code - Hard-to-follow, deeply nested code paths

-Swift 6 Strict Concurrency Roadmap
+Swift 6 Concurrency Roadmap

 First Phase